docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 1. Add a label to the node.
 2. Pull the Windows-specific image of `ucp-agent`, which is named `ucp-agent-win`.
 3. Run the Windows worker setup script provided with `ucp-agent-win`.
-4. Join the cluster with the token provided by the Docker UCP web UI or CLI.
+4. Join the cluster with the token provided by the Docker UCP web interface or CLI.

 ### Add a label to the node